LIPS-scheme/lips/docs/docs/scheme-intro/macros.md

 ### Hygiene

 If macro is hygienic, it means that it guaranty no leaking of internal code outside of macro.
 In other words guaranteed not to cause the accidental capture of identifiers.
 Scheme standard define new macro system called `syntax-rules` that is hygienic.

 But we have `gensym` is this not enough to make the macros safe?
 No

-Here is example implementation of `unless` macro that is part of Scheme that fails because it's not hygienic.
+Here is an example implementation of `unless` macro that is part of Scheme that fails because it's not hygienic.

 ```scheme
 (define-macro (unless test . body)